'Some kind of terrible dream' for Ukrainian women refugees

 She cannot collapse as she thinks about the life they left behind.
 “I realize that we’ll have to work a lot now,” she said.
 “I need to get myself together because I have two children and I need to ball up my will like a fist.”

-In Romania, Alina Rudakova began to cry as the realized she had forgotten about International Women’s Day.
+In Romania, Alina Rudakova began to cry as the realized she had forgotten about the holiday.
 Last year, the 19-year-old from Melitopol received a bouquet of flowers from her father and gifts from other relatives.

 “This year, I didn’t even think about this day,” she said.
 “This day was really awful.”